abhinavms/NPTEL-Downloader/README.md

 ## Basic Information

-Before we get started, ensure that you have installed Python3 on your machine.
+Before we get started, ensure that you have installed Python3 on your machine. \
+(_Sample.py contains a sample code that does all the basic operations_)

 ### Modules Required
 1. Beautiful Soup